StudioRGL/Processing_CurvilinearGridGenerator/README.md

 Usage:
  1) Run the program (tested using Processing 3.5, you can compile and run standalone if u want)
- 3) Move the sliders to get the grid you want
+ 3) Move the sliders to get the grid you want (use scroll wheel for fine incremental control)
- 4) Click to save a pdf
+ 4) Click to save a PDF or PNG
  2) Pick a file location
  4) Optional - if you want to customize the grids (for example for import into Adobe Animate or OpenToonz) you can open them in a vector art tool like Adobe Illustrator - you can use "select by colour" to separate the different grids onto layers, etc.
  5) Make some cool animation!
+ 6) Use 'ESC' to quit

 Built using Processing & ControlP5 by Andreas Schlegel
 www.processing.org